Formasitchijoh/Agri_Tec/README.md

 - PostgreSQL: A powerful, open-source relational database management system

 ## Deployment
+- Click the following link to access the Agri-tec application: https://agri-tec-c7ff.vercel.app/
-Agri-tec is deployed to vercel click the [https://agri-tec-c7ff.vercel.app/](https://agri-tec-c7ff.vercel.app/) access the application  due to time contarint the application was build using iPhone 12 Pro on google chrome to get the best experince from the application resize you screen to this mobile view,
+- The application was built using an iPhone 12 Pro on Google Chrome, so to get the best experience from the application, it is recommended to resize your screen to a mobile view.
+- To resize your screen to a mobile view on Google Chrome, you can press `Ctrl+Shift+M` (Windows/Linux) or `Command+Shift+M` (Mac) on your keyboard.
+This will open the developer tools in mobile view mode.
+Alternatively, you can click the three dots in the top-right corner of the Chrome window, then click "More Tools" > "Developer Tools", and then click the "Toggle device toolbar" button in the top-left corner of the developer tools window.
+- Once you are in mobile view mode, you should be able to interact with the application as if you were using it on an iPhone 12 Pro.